Jinhan-Han-Jeremy/Python-SQL-Tableau-Integrating-with-data-analysis-visualization-for-absenteeism-data/README.md

 Process steps:

+- data_sql_tableau.ipynb -
-*Python read csv files and analyzed data using regressions and standard deviation based on machine learning
+*Preprocessed csv files and analyzed data using logisting regressions and standard_scaling based on machine learning

 *The analyzed data inserted into MYSQL by python